 This screening (busbar) curve analysis model includes the total costs associated with owning and maintaining a technology type over its lifetime and computes a levelized \$/kW-year value over a range of capacity factors.
 The Company repeats this process for each supply technology to be screened resulting in a family of lines (curves).
 The lower envelope along the curves represents the least costly supply options for various capacity factors or unit utilizations.
 Some technologies have screening curves limited to their expected operating range on the individual graphs.
-Lines that never become part of the lower envelope only at capacity factors outside of their relevant operating ranges, have a very low probability of being part of the least cost solution, and generally can be eliminated from further analysis.
+Lines that never become part of the lower envelope, or those that become part of the lower envelope only at capacity factors outside of their relevant operating ranges, have a very low probability of being part of the least cost solution, and generally can be eliminated from further analysis.